FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 }
 ```

-This adds a [bean](link) to hook into the [Spring security filter chain](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/security-filter-chain.html).
+This adds a [Bean](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html) to hook into the [Spring security filter chain](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/security-filter-chain.html).

 We create a new OAuth2 request resovler to add [PKCE (Proof Key for Code Exchange)](https://oauth.net/2/pkce/) support for any OAuth2 requests.
 PKCE was originally created for public clients, i.e. native mobile or desktop apps where a client secret could not be reliably stored safely.
 It has since been recommended for confidential clients, i.e. web services, as well.

 Then we add a few things to the HTTP request chain:

-- A request authentication thest, using `authorizeRequests`.
+- A request authentication test, using `authorizeRequests`.
 This allows public access to the home page at `/`, but requires any other request to first be authenticated (`anyRequest().authenticated()`).
 - OAuth2 Login.
 This will redirect any requests to the built in Spring Security `/login` endpoint to the OAuth2 provider configured in the `application.properties` file.
 We also add the customized PKCE resolver to the login endpoint configuration.
 - A redirect back to the homepage `/` after a successful logout event.